nutanix/nai-llm-k8s/README.md

 - f:    NFS server address with share path information
 - e:    Name of the deployment metadata

-“-k” would keep the server alive and needs to stopped explicitly For model names, we support MPT-7B, Falcon-7B and Llama2-7B.
+For model names, we support MPT-7B, Falcon-7B and Llama2-7B.
 Should print "Inference Run Successful" as a message at the end